Introduction: What is a Good Level of Forecast Accuracy?

 Do your forecasts accurately capture systematic variation in demand?
 There are usually many types of variation in demand that are somewhat systematic.
 There may be seasonality, such as demand for tea increasing in the winter time, or trends, such as an ongoing increase in demand of organic food, that can be detected by examining past sales data.
 In addition, especially at the store and product level, many products have distinct weekday-related variation in demand.
 A good forecasting system that applies automatic optimization of forecast models should be able to identify this kind of systematic patterns without manual intervention.

 In addition to your organization’s own business decisions, there are external factors that have an impact on demand.
 Some of these are known well in advance, such as holidays or local festivals.
 One-off events typically require manual planning, but for recurring events, such as Easter, for which past data is available, forecasting can be highly automated.
 Some external factors naturally take us by surprise, such as a specific product taking off in social media.
-In Finland, this happened recently with cauliflower, for which demand doubled in response to a social media campaign initiated by a few concerned citizens who wanted to help farmers move an exceptionally large crop.
 Even when the information becomes available only after important business decisions have been made, it is important to use the information to cleanse the data used for forecasting to avoid errors in future forecasts.

 Does your forecast accuracy behave in a predictable way?
 It is often more important to understand in which situations and for which products forecasts can be expected to be good or bad, rather than to pour vast resources into perfecting forecasts that are by their nature unreliable.
 Understanding when forecast accuracy is likely to be low, makes it possible to do a risk analysis of the consequences of over- and under forecasting and to make business decisions accordingly.